- A lump between the ribcage above the stomach may indicate many underlying health problems.

 They are very common with roughly 1 person in every 1,000 having them.
 Most lipomas will not bother you.
 However, bothersome lipomas may be removed through a minor surgery, which is usually an outpatient procedure.

-A bacterial infection can cause an abscess or a furuncle (boil), each of which may cause a lump on the surface of the skin.
 An abscess is a pus-filled pocket when bacteria enter the skin through a cut or a scratch, they localize and start multiplying.
 An infection involving a hair follicle may also result in a boil, or a furuncle.

 The body’s defense mechanism – the immune system – fights these invaders.
 The battle leaves many dead cells – bacterial and tissue – along with liquid that has oozed out of the surrounding blood vessels.
 As the tissue dies, it creates a cavity.
 The “pus” fills the cavity and causes a lump-like structure.